 For any variety which is already in the market, but for not more than a year, an application can be made for registration as a new variety.
 Other older varieties can be registered as Extant Variety.
 The fee varies depending on factors like if the variety is new, fee for DUS test, annual fee, registration fee, etc. The duration of registration is 18 years for trees and vines, and 15 years for other crops & extant varieties.

-A total of 4,711 certificates have been issued by the Plant Authority as of 17 December 2021, as per the authority’s dashboard.
-This includes more than 3000 varieties of cereals, which alone account for almost two-thirds of the certificates issued.
-Fibre crops, legumes, vegetables, and oilseed varieties of crops together account for almost 30% of the certificates.
+A total of 6,450 certificates have been issued by the Plant Authority as of 19 January 2024, as per the authority’s dashboard.
+This includes 4,389 varieties of cereals, which alone account for more than two-thirds (68%) of the total certificates issued.
+Fibre crops, Legumes, Vegetables, and Oilseed varieties of crops together account for 28% of the certificates, while other crops and plants such as Fruits, Spices, Sugar Crops, Trees and Forest Plantation Crops, Flowers and Medicinal and Aromatic Plants together account for nearly 4% of the certificates.
+Among these, Flower, and Medicinal and Aromatic Plants registered are only 12 and 1 varieties, respectively.

-More than 40% of certificates issued to farmers
+More than 50% of Certificates issued to Farmers

-Based on the applicant category of certificates issued, 1839 certificates have been issued to farmers which is more than 40% of all the certificates issued as of 17 December 2021.
-About 29% or 1335 certificates are issued to private organizations that are mostly seed companies.
-23% or 1058 certificates have been issued to public bodies (The Indian Council of Agricultural Research).
-The remaining 8% or 363 certificates are issued to State Agricultural Universities (SAUs).
+Based on the applicant category of certificates issued, about 3,475 certificates have been issued to farmers which is about 54% of all the certificates issued as of 19 January 2024.
+About 25% or 1,609 certificates are issued to private organizations that are mostly seed companies.
+The remaining about 21% or 1,366 certificates have been issued to public bodies such as The Indian Council of Agricultural Research (ICAR) and Universities such as State Agricultural Universities (SAUs).

 While the plant authority and PPV&FR Act facilitates a system for protecting plant varieties while aiding the growth of the seed industry, protecting the rights of farmers & ensuring that the law is not misused is of paramount importance.
-The PepsiCo issue highlights the lacunae in the entire process that a private body was able to obtain a certification with incorrect information.
+The PepsiCo issue highlights the lacunae in the entire process.
 While it is important to incentivize private companies and public organizations to invest in research & develop new varieties, this cannot be at the expense of infringing on farmers’ rights.
-This also calls for increased investment by the government so that state-owned public institutions can be at the forefront of developing new varieties.
+This also calls for increased investment by the government so that state-owned public institutions can be at the forefront of developing new varieties

 Featured Image: Protection of Plant Varieties and Farmers Rights Authority